junqing-zhang/junqing-zhang.github.io/resources/misc/prepare-diagram.md

 It is fine to use **png** or **jpg** for photos, e.g., photos for experimental environments and devices.

 # Use PPT to Prepare Block Diagram
 PowerPoint can produce quite good look diagrams.
-There are lots of icons (*Insert->Icons*).
+There are lots of icons (`Insert`→ `Icons`).
 Save the slides to pdf file.

 It is recommended to create a dedicated ppt file for each block diagram.
-In the PowerPoint, go to *Design -> Slide Size -> Customize Slide Size*, you can adjust the size of the slides to fit the diagram.
+In the PowerPoint, go to `Design` → `Slide Size` → `Customize Slide Size`, you can adjust the size of the slides to fit the diagram.
 In this way, you don't have to crop the pdf file saved from the ppt slide.

 # Use PPT to Annotate Matlab Figure
 It is usually quite difficult if you want to add annotation into the Matlab figure.
 This can be achieved via PowerPoint (with a few steps).
 1. Generate the Matlab figure
-2. Click *Edit-> Copy Figure*
+2. Click `Edit` → `Copy Figure`
 3. Paste the figure in the PowerPoint.
 4. Add texts as you wish.
 5. Save the slide to a pdf file.